-The complete list of artists and venues will be announced in Spring 2020.
+The complete list of artists and venues of the 58th October Salon will be announced in Spring 2020.

 Ilaria Marotta and Andrea Baccin are Founding Directors and Editors in Chief of the international magazine CURA., founders and curators of the independent and non-profit space BASEMENT ROMA, and founders and curators of KURA.—a long-term exhibition program initiated in 2018 on the premises of Fonderia Artistica Battaglia in Milan, where they are also Artistic Directors of the Open Studio Residency Program.
 They curated over 40 exhibitions in Italy and abroad working with institutions, academies, art foundations as well as independent actors.
 Among others, they curated solo exhibitions by Patrizio Di Massimo, David Douard, Augustas Serapinas, Than Hussein Clark, Nico Vascellari, Lili Reynaud-Dewar, Claudia Comte, Ed Fornieles, Nicolas Deshayes, Yves Scherer, Ei Arakawa, Paolo Chiasera, Athena Papadopoulos.
 They are also the publishers of CURA.BOOKS, counting numerous catalogs, monographs and artists’ books.